golioth/developer-training/website/docs/golioth-exercises/compile-golioth-demo.md

 Golioth logo will be displayed on the ePaper screen during this time.

-When a connection is established, the four LEDs will turn to yellow, blue, green, and red and the MagTag show a "Connected to Golioht!"
+When a connection is established, the four LEDs will turn to yellow, blue, green, and red and the MagTag show a "Connected to Golioth!"